 Wayne's "PSB Dreams"

 Like Neil, I dream quite often about pop stars.
 Nearly all of my favorite artists (as well as many who aren't my favorites) have appeared in my dreams at one time or another.
 And it's certainly not surprising that someone who's as big—some might say as "obsessive"—a Pet Shop Boys fan as I am would have a lot of dreams about them.
-But that's not really the case.
-Although I've been a major PSB fan since 1994, and have maintained this website and worked on it nearly every day since early 2001, I can recall relatively few occasions when I've had dreams in which they were involved in some way.
-(Since, however, we remember only a fraction of our dreams, it's very likely that I've had other PSB dreams that I simply don't recall.)
+I have had quite a few, though perhaps not nearly as many as one might think under the circumstances (maintaining this website and all).
+In general, I'm averaging about two or three per year.
+Since, however, we remember only a fraction of our dreams, it's quite possible that I've had other PSB dreams that I simply don't recall.